ethereum/ethereum-org-website/src/content/developers/docs/web2-vs-web3/index.md

 Many Web3 developers have chosen to build dapps because of Ethereum's inherent decentralization:

 - Anyone who is on the network has permission to use the service – or in other words, permission isn't required.
-- No one can block you or deny you access to the service
+- No one can block you or deny you access to the service.
-- Payments are built in via the native token, Ether (ETH)
+- Payments are built in via the native token, Ether (ETH).
-- Ethereum is turing-complete, meaning you can pretty much do anything with it
+- Ethereum is turing-complete, meaning you can pretty much program anything.

 ## Practical comparisons